waldo-vision/waldo/docs/src/pages/legal/privacy-policy.md

 ---
 title: Privacy Policy
-description: Waldo's Privacy Policy
+description: Waldo Vision's Privacy Policy
 layout: ../../layouts/MainLayout.astro
 ---

 > Last updated January 11, 2023

-This privacy notice for Waldo Intelligence LLC ("Company," "we," "us," or "our"), describes how and why we might collect, store, use, and/or share ("process") your information when you use our services ("Services"), such as when you:
+This privacy notice for Waldo Vision Intelligence LLC ("Company," "we," "us," or "our"), describes how and why we might collect, store, use, and/or share ("process") your information when you use our services ("Services"), such as when you:
 Visit our website at waldo.vision, or any website of ours that links to this privacy notice Engage with us in other related ways, including any sales, marketing, or events Questions or concerns?
 Reading this privacy notice will help you understand your privacy rights and choices.
 If you do not agree with our policies and practices, please do not use our Services.
 If you still have any questions or concerns, please contact us at contact@waldo.vision.